-what is roof vent
+What is roof vent

 Roofing

-The answer to 'what is roof vent' is a roof vent is a device installed on the roof of a building to allow hot air and moisture to escape from the attic or interior spaces.
-Roof vents come in various shapes and sizes, including ridge vents, box vents, and turbine vents, and they play a crucial role in maintaining proper ventilation and preventing moisture buildup in the home.
+The answer to 'what is roof vent' is a roof vent, also known as a roof exhaust vent, is a device installed on the roof of a building to allow hot air and moisture to escape from the attic or interior spaces.
+Roof vents play a crucial role in maintaining proper ventilation and preventing issues like moisture buildup, mold growth, and premature roof deterioration.

 Step-by-Step Guide